Why request a second opinion from Children’s Colorado?

 What should I prepare for my second opinion call?

-More information helps our experts provide an accurate diagnosis and makes our process more seamless.
+More information helps our experts provide a more accurate diagnosis and makes our process more seamless.
 Before your second opinion call, please send the following records to CCBDoutreach@childrenscolorado.org:

 - Patient Summary